-The ontological foundation of a biblically-based social ethic is the idea that human beings are made in the image of God.
-Thus, they have extremely high and equal dignity/value as such and should not be treated as mere means to an end.7 Of secondary importance is the Christian doctrine of the intrinsic value of a good-though fallen-creation made by a good God.
-Below, I lay out a precis of a biblically-based Christian social ethics.8 I believe it will become clear that conservative political theory best secures this ethic.
+The ontological foundation of a biblically based social ethic is the idea that human beings are made in the image of God.
+Thus, they have extremely high and equal dignity/value and as such and should not be treated as mere means to an end.
+14 Of secondary importance is the Christian doctrine of the intrinsic value of a good-though fallen-creation made by a good God.
+Below, I lay out a precis of a biblically based Christian social ethics.
+15 I believe it will become clear that conservative political theory best secures this ethic.
 The points to follow are listed in order of importance.
-My primary purpose is not to defend these points, but to present them in order to clarify what constitutes a widely-held Evangelical (and, more generally, a theologically conservative Christian) social ethic as it relates to Evangelical political theory.
-Nevertheless, where I think it would be most helpful, I will present a brief defense of some of the principles or their ranking, and provide endnotes for further research.
+My primary purpose is not to defend these points, but to present them to clarify what constitutes a widely held evangelical (and, more generally, a theologically conservative Christian) social ethic as it relates to evangelical political theory.

+Nevertheless, where I think it would be most helpful, I will present a brief defense of some of the principles or their ranking and provide endnotes for further research.

-Preaching the Gospel and creating a plausibility structure in society (a society's general framework for which ideas are plausible and worthy of consideration and which are not) for its reception as a rational, true message.
-The central calling of the church is to preach the gospel and work for its receptivity.9 Among other things, while the church has often flourished under persecution and oppressive governments, nevertheless, freedom of speech and religion are high political/ethical values.10
+1. It is important to preach the Gospel and create a plausibility structure in society (a society's general framework for which ideas are plausible and worthy of consideration and which are not) for its reception as a rational, true message.
+The central calling of the church is to preach the Gospel and work for its receptivity.
+Among other things, while the church has often flourished under persecution and oppressive governments, nevertheless, freedom of speech and religion are high political and ethical values.

-A personal illustration may useful here.
-I teach at Biola University in Southern California.
-Biola is an Evangelical institution.
+A personal illustration may be useful here: I teach at Biola University in Southern California.
+Biola is an evangelical institution.
 In keeping with our theological beliefs, we do not hire people who support abortion or gay marriage.
 The state government is widely recognized as a secular-progressive, leftist one.
 As a result, a number of times in recent years, the state government has been very close to passing bills that would censure Biola or bring various punitive actions against the university.
-By contrast, conservative politicians, e.g., Republicans, are strongly in support of religious freedom.
+By contrast, conservative politicians (e.g., Republicans) are strongly in support of religious freedom.
 Indeed, the reason these attempts to censure or punish Biola have failed so far is due to the significant backlash raised by conservative politicians (and cultural leaders) around the country in support of the university.

-Protecting the right to life and promoting the high, intrinsic dignity of the human person.
+2. We must protect the right to life and promote the high, intrinsic dignity of the human person.
 The right to life and to be treated with high, intrinsic dignity are fundamental, grounded in the image of God.
-Thus, creating a "culture of life" within which abortion, active euthanasia and other violations of the sanctity of life is at the top of the church's political/ethic values.
+Thus, creating a "culture of life" within which abortion, active euthanasia, and other violations of the sanctity of life are considered immoral is at the top of the church's political and ethical values.
 And human persons have much, much higher intrinsic value than do animals or the rest of creation.

-It is well-known that a rigorous case has been made against abortion and for the right to life.11 What is less known is the fundamental nature of the right to life for the rest of a well-ordered social ethic.
+It is well known that a rigorous case has been made against abortion and for the right to life.18 What is less known is the fundamental nature of the right to life for the rest of a well-ordered social ethic.
 According to Pope John Paul II: